 A receipt of an MLME-MeshPeeringManagement.request, in order to establish a mesh peering with a candidate peer mesh STA

 A mesh peering instance ends when the mesh peering is closed.
-The mesh peering close can be caused by the mesh STA due to events outside the scope of this specification.
-The response to these events is outside the scope of this standard.
+The reason for closing a mesh peering are outside the scope of this specification.

 Modify section 11C.4.3.2.2 as indicated